jupcan/osm-gps/README.md

 - h1 = [min_distance][i24]((x, a),(x, b),(x, c))
 - h0 = h1 + [min_distance][i24]((a, b), (a, c))

-by adding another minimum distance with current node the first one to be visited, we obtain  a bigger heuristic closer to the real cost of the path thus a better one to consider, we can appreciate a spacial complexity smaller we running the program.
+by adding another minimum distance with current node the first one to be visited, we obtain  a bigger heuristic closer to the real cost of the path thus a better one to consider, we can appreciate a spacial complexity smaller when running the program.

 delivered [final documentation](/docs/doc.pdf)